-Celtic boss Brendan Rodgers believes the next Scotland manager will get the “maximum” out of Kieran Tierney as a left-back.
+Celtic boss: Scotland will get best out of Kieran Tierney at left-back

 The 20-year-old played right-back for former national team boss Gordon Strachan towards the end of the failed World Cup qualification campaign and interim boss Malky Mackay utilised the Hoops defender as a left-sided centre-back for the friendly defeat against Holland last week.

 It is understood that the Scottish Football Association has sounded out its Northern Irish counterparts about taking boss Michael O’Neill.

 Rodgers stressed that the next Hampden incumbent, whoever he is, will see the best of Tierney, named Ladbrokes Premiership player of the month for October, in his natural position.

 The Northern Irishman said: “His best position is left-back and if he plays left-back for Scotland then that’s where they will gain the maximum out of a super-talented young player.

 “He has that adaptability to play in different positions.
 We play a number of different systems here.
 He has played as a left-sided centre-half, left side of a three, but you see his threat when he plays as a full-back or a wide player in a 3-4-3, how effective he is.

 “He is blessed with a wonderful temperament as a young player.
 He is getting better, stronger and working on areas of his game that he knows needs improving.

 “He is one of those players that he will play wherever the manager wants him to play.